abhay447/ns2nixmap/ns2nix_map.md

 ## neuroshare.File
 Does not directly map to but is analogous nix.File .
 The top level data container of the nix.File object is a block entity.
-In our case it is a block named "main_block".
+In our case lets call it main_block.

-## Main block
+## main_block
-The Block entity is a top-level, summarizing element that allows to group the other data entities belonging for example to the same recording session.
+The main_block entity is a top-level, summarizing element that allows to group the other data entities belonging for example to the same recording session.
 Since all the data in a neuroshare file is from a single recording thus all the data in the resulting nix file is added as a child to the block named same as the input file.

 ## neuroshare.EventEntity